telamonian/miniofs/README.md

 # MINIOFS

-MINIOFS is a [PyFilesystem](https://www.pyfilesystem.org/) interface to Amazon S3 cloud storage.
+MINIOFS is a [PyFilesystem](https://www.pyfilesystem.org/) interface to [MinIO](https://github.com/minio/minio)'s very special dialect of the Amazon S3 cloud storage api.

-As a PyFilesystem concrete class, [MINIOFS](http://fs-miniofs.readthedocs.io/en/latest/) allows you to work with S3 in the same way as any other supported filesystem.
+As a PyFilesystem concrete class, [MINIOFS](http://fs-miniofs.readthedocs.io/en/latest/) allows you to work with MinIO-flavored S3 in the same way as any other supported filesystem.

+MINIOFS is a minimal fork of the [S3FS project](https://github.com/PyFilesystem/s3fs), which is a PyFilesystem interface that works with the vanilla S3 api.

 ## Installing